eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 Workspace logs are stored in an PV bound to `che-claim-workspace` PVC.
 Workspace logs include logs from workspace agent, [boostrapper][boostrapper] and other agents if applicable.

-## Che Master Termination and Suspend
+## Che Master States

-Update process may require master to be put in the state when no more workspaces are starting or stopping, and no new startups allowed.
-This mode is introduced for the hot-update feature and called suspend.
-Unlike the termination, suspend does not imply stop any of the running workspaces.
+There is three possible states of the master - `RUNNING`, `PREPARING_TO_SHUTDOWN` and `READY_TO_SHUTDOWN`.
+`PREPARING_TO_SHUTDOWN` state may imply two different behaviors:
+ - When no new workspace startups allowed, and all running workspaces are forcibly stopped;
+ - When no new workspace startups allowed, any workspaces that are currently starting or stopping is allowed to finish that process, and running workspaces doesn't stopped.
-Please note that suspend is possible only for the infrastructures that support workspaces recovery.
-For those are didn't, automatic fallback to the full termination will be performed.
+This option is possible only for the infrastructures that support workspaces recovery.
+For those are didn't, automatic fallback to the shutdown with full workspaces stopping will be performed.
-Therefore, `/api/system/stop`  API contract changed slightly - now it tries to do the suspend by default.
-Full termination with workspaces stop can be requested with `shutdown=true` parameter.
+Therefore, `/api/system/stop`  API contract changed slightly - now it tries to do the second behavior by default.
+Full shutdown with workspaces stop can be requested with `shutdown=true` parameter.

 ## Che Workspace Termination Grace Period